Barna C. Roup House

 Barna C. Roup House is a historic home located at Perry in Wyoming County, New York.
-It was built in 1898, and is a 2 1/2-story, Queen Anne-style frame dwelling with a 1927 addition.
+It was built in 1898, and is a 3-story, Queen Anne-style frame dwelling with a 1927 addition.
 It features intersecting gable roofs, asymmetrical massing, polygonal bays on three sides, and an elaborately detailed, wrap-around porch.
 The porch is supported by Doric order columns and has a turreted roof and a small balcony above.
-Also located on the property is a two-bay, wood-frame pyramidal hipped-roof garage dated to the early 19th century.
-The house was built by a notable local attorney during the period of village's major growth.
+The house was built by a notable local attorney during a period of major growth in the village.

 It was listed on the National Register of Historic Places in 2015.
+The house was renovated in 2016 by Barna C. Roup LLC, an organization that purchased the house out of foreclosure and has restored several other buildings in downtown Perry.
+It was listed for purchase in August of that year.